StuartSmith/psake-with-teamcity/README.md

 		}

- <h3>#MSbuild task must be wrapped in an Exec so the script will stop executing if the MSBuild tasks fails</h3>
+ <p>#MSbuild task must be wrapped in an Exec so the script will stop executing if the MSBuild tasks fails</p>

 	task Compile `
 		-depends Init `